Need Help?

 Need professional advice for your consent to let with Halifax?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

 I am a first time buyer hoping to complete on a 2 bedroom house in Halifax.
-I have a healthy deposit with a mortgage from Halifax.
-My dilemma is that my girlfriend owns a apartment in London and I can foresee myself moving in next year, when I would want to let out my property.
-I have heard of consent to let but it does not sound like there is any certainty.
+I have a 40% deposit will be getting a mortgage from Halifax.
+My concern is that my girlfriend inherited a apartment in Maida Vale and I can foresee myself moving in next year, when I would want to let out my house.
+I I know that consent to let is needed but it does not sound like a guaranteed option.
 Can you offer any advice?

 There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.